RYN04/FTC2021-22/README.md

 This repository contains codes that are primarily written based on Road runner library.

-## The following writings will explain about
+## The following writing will explain about

 #### (1) PID tuning using RoadRunner,
 #### (2) setting up Object detection,